This page lists all GED®-HiSET prep sites and testing facilities in the Framingham area.

 Once you’ve earned your Massachusetts HSE diploma, a college education may be waiting for you.
 But overcoming financial hurdles might be pretty challenging.
 You may be interested in obtaining a Private High School Loan.
 Well, many parents are finding that it is in their children’s best interest to have them attend a private high school in order to provide a solid foundation and to prepare their student children for the highly challenging demands of college.

-Due to several factors with the public educational system such as Federal budget cuts, lack of qualified teachers, and overall lower quality education, the education provided by public schools has been on a steady decline for several decades.
+Due to several factors with the public education system such as Federal budget cuts, lack of qualified teachers, and overall lower quality education, the education provided by public schools has been on a steady decline for several decades.

 Interested in applying for a Private High School Loan?